Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 3) Now you can change code, add files etc. in this new branch.
 Commit your changes either from the command line with `git add FILE_HERE` `git commit -m 'MESSAGE_HERE` or with the 'Commit' button in the git window of RStudio.
 All changes made in this branch will not affect the master.

 4) Once you are done working on the branch push that branch to GitHub.
 You can come back to it at a later time.
-To push the branch to GitHub go back to the shell and enter `git push origin BRANCH_NAME_HERE`.
+To push the branch to GitHub go back to the shell and enter `git push -u origin BRANCH_NAME_HERE`.
 This branch will now be on GitHub.

 5) If you're done working on the branch permanently (maybe you've fixed a bug or added a feature) and you want to integrate those changes into the master branch, submit a 'pull request'.
 Go to the pwatch GitHub site, find your branch, and click 'pull request'.
 Make a note about the changes you've made.